SN 2024cld: unveiling the complex mass-loss histories of evolved supergiant progenitors to core collapse supernovae: Discussion

-The time prior to explosion that this CSM was shed can be estimated as $\delta t \frac{v_{\mathrm{CDS}}}{v_{\mathrm{CSM}}}$, with the second plateau thus spanning 25-50 years pre-explosion.
-Integrating the inferred mass loss rates over the duration of the second plateau to the end of our spectral series suggests 0.02 $\mathrm{M_\odot}$ was lost from the progenitor of SN\,2024cld during this time.
+The time prior to explosion that this CSM was shed can be estimated as $\delta t \frac{v_{\mathrm{CDS}}}{v_{\mathrm{CSM}}}$, here spanning 25-50 years pre-explosion.
+Integrating the inferred mass loss rates from +100d to the end of our spectral series suggests 0.02 $\mathrm{M_\odot}$ was lost from the progenitor of SN\,2024cld during this time.
 There are no direct observations of the CDS velocity at early times as it has not yet formed, and given both the strong scaling of $\dot{M}$ with $v_{\mathrm{CDS}}$ and the rise not being fully interaction-powered, we do not apply the same formalism at these earlier phases.
 Nevertheless, the comparisons to flash-ionisation models (see Figure~\ref{fig:flash-features-compare}) point towards enhanced mass loss rates in the progenitor close to the time of explosion, around 5-10$\times$ higher than inferred for the historical mass loss of the progenitor probed by late-time observations of the SN.
 This lends further credence to the dense CSM inferred from both the inflated photosphere size at time of explosion, and the high velocity CSM inferred from the narrow H$\alpha$ P Cygni profile.
 However, these models are derived under the assumption of wind-driven mass loss, which we disfavour over an impulsive ejection/binary mass transfer event proximate to explosion -- making the mass loss rates inferred from these models only approximate, given the CSM likely had higher velocity, and we know from spectroscopy that the CSM was aspherical.

 The evolution of the narrow H$\alpha$ at later times is well-explained by the SN ejecta sweeping through this wind-like component from the progenitor -- with the ever-decreasing wind velocity driven by the closer-in, faster wind being swept up.
 The final wind velocity observed (\qty{\approx60}{\kilo\meter\per\second}) -- is higher than expected for RSG winds.
 The continuing evolution to lower velocities implies the wind has potentially not yet reached its terminal velocity.
 More specifically, the ejecta has not yet swept up the faster wind closer-in to the progenitor.
 This implies that a H-rich CSM is still present in sufficient density beyond +200d post-explosion to drive the absorption components observed, even if some of the emission is attributable to underlying host lines.
 We see no evidence for any absorption in the CALIFA explosion site spectrum, taken pre-explosion.